Problems with Tobacco Products? Tell FDA.

-This standardized online reporting system has been revised to allow consumers and health care professionals let FDA know when they suspect there is an unexpected health or safety issue with a specific tobacco product.
+This online reporting system allows you to let FDA know when you suspect there is an unexpected health or safety issue with a specific tobacco product.

 The Safety Reporting Portal